OUR COVID-19 STATEMENT

 Visit our Coronavirus Resources page to view the resources being shared by CAAP.

 March 2020 History:

-2020.03.21 - DCED Guidance on services considered emergency life-sustaining services
+2020.03.21 - DCED Guidance on services considered emergency, life-sustaining services.

-Yesterday, the Governor announced an updated strategy to keep Pennsylvanians safe and to stop the spread of the Coronavirus by practicing social distancing.
+The Governor announced an updated strategy to keep Pennsylvanians safe and to stop the spread of the Coronavirus by practicing social distancing.
 The intent is to “flatten the curve” and keep person-to-person contact at a minimum.
 The exception to this, which applies to our DCED-funded housing community service networks, is emergency life-sustaining services such as food distribution, Crisis Interface (heating emergencies) and any emergency-type community or family services.